-In its letters of acceptance of the past two Five-Year Reviews in 2014 and 2019, EPA recommended that the Navy sample for perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) at Site 14 - Old Firefighting Burn Pad, Site 41 - Fire Fighting Burn Pad, and Site 56 - Abandoned Hazardous Waste UST due to previous activities that may have caused a release of these contaminants into groundwater (USEPA, 2014).
-Upon review of the RI and historical evidence of a previously buried container labeled "fire extinguishing material" at Site 34 - Drum Disposal Area, Site 34 groundwater was sampled for Per- and Polyfluoroalkyl Substances (PFAS) and concentrations were detected.
+Upon review of the RI and historical evidence of a previously buried container labeled "fire extinguishing material" at Site 34 - Drum Disposal Area, Site 34 groundwater was sampled for PFAS and concentrations were detected.
 The NAS Patuxent River Partnering Team has determined that additional PFAS sampling in all site media was necessary.
-A UFP-SAP is currently underway for additional PFAS characterization at Site 34.
-The Navy completed the Final Preliminary Assessment (PA) Report for PFAS at NAS Patuxent River.
-EPA and MDE are currently reviewing a basewide UFP-SAP for the follow-on Site Inspections (SIs) at each of the sites recommended for PFAS sampling in the PA Report.
-EPA has also requested PFAS sampling at Sites 1/12 (former landfill), 6, and 11 (former landfill) (USEPA, 2019).
-PFAS sampling at all of these sites is anticipated to be completed in 2019 or early 2020.
-Sampling at Site 6 will be completed as part of the RI for Site 56.
+A UFP-SAP was recently completed after reviews by EPA and MDE for additional PFAS characterization at Site 34.
+The initial phase of sampling will be completed in July 2022 followed by well installation and groundwater sampling in fall 2022.
+EPA has also requested PFAS sampling at Sites 1/12 (former landfill) and 11 (former landfill) (USEPA, 2019).
+The PFAS sampling at the two landfills was completed in September 2021 and the SI report is currently in review by EPA and MDE.